Nizuky/VITS-SCM-MS/README.md

 - Do not commit `.env` to the repo.
 Use secrets or environment variables in CI and production.
 - For smaller images consider using multi-stage builds and removing build-only dependencies.
 - If you prefer Kubernetes deployments or GHCR, update the workflow to push to your target registry and adjust permissions.

+Tailwind CDN fallback
+- The Blade layout now falls back to the official Tailwind CDN when Vite-built assets are missing (useful if a build step fails during deploy).
+This keeps basic Tailwind utilities working in production even if `public/build/manifest.json` is absent.
+- Note: plugins that run at build-time (for example `daisyui` custom themes) may not be available via the CDN fallback.
+For full feature parity, ensure `npm run build` completes successfully during your CI pipeline so `@vite` assets are used.